 We’ve got tutorials on how to set up a VPN-enabled virtual router on Windows and MacOS.

 Another option for Apple TV users who want to unblock geo-locked content is a DNS proxy, or smart DNS.
-This doesn’t provide the security or online privacy of an encrypted VPN tunnel, but it does work if you just want to unblock certain streaming video services.
+This doesn’t provide the security or online privacy of an encrypted VPN tunnel, but it does work if you just want to unblock certain streaming video content services.

 DNS, or domain name system, translates the domain names for apps and websites into server IP addresses.
 Whenever you open a website in your browser, for example, a DNS request is sent to a DNS server, and that DNS server finds the appropriate IP address for the web server hosting the site.
 By default, DNS requests are usually sent to your ISP’s servers, which are located in your home country.
 Many video streaming websites check where DNS requests come from to identify a user’s location.

 By forcing your Apple TV to send DNS requests to a different server in another country, the content on these websites can be unblocked.
 It won’t slow down your connection like a full-on VPN, but it’s not quite as private or foolproof as a VPN, either.